 Welcome!
-The degrees offered through the Graphic Design program are structured to equip students with a solid foundation in technical skills and graphic design concepts and practices.
+The Graphic Design program is structured to equip students with a solid foundation in technical skills and graphic design concepts and practices.
 The focus is on teaching traditional art skills and creative processes with an emphasis on the computer as a production and composing tool.

 Course work has been developed to engage students in the design process, practice hands-on skill-building techniques and create real-world graphic solutions.
 Additionally, the college’s state-of-the-art design and computer labs provide students with an environment to use current, professional-level software that lets them train on the same technologies they will encounter in the workplace.